Identifying social hotspots with life cycle assessment

 “We argue that it is important to include also social aspects when making sustainability assessments of products and services,” says Professor Göran Finnveden, co-author of the study presented in two papers in the International Journal of Life Cycle Assessment.

-The research team used the “” developed by the UNEP/SETAC Life Cycle Initiative.
+The research team used the “ Guidelines for social life cycle assessment of products ” developed by the UNEP/SETAC Life Cycle Initiative.
 The study received financial support from Vinnova and partners of the Centre for Sustainable Communications at the KTH Royal Institute of Technology in Stockhol.

 Bernhard Huber (Communication Officer), email@example.com, tel +46-8-790 64 52

 Elisabeth Ekener-Petersen (Researcher), firstname.lastname@example.org, +46-8-790 85 06